wp-plugins/google-analytics-track-outbound-links/readme.txt

 = What do I use for adding a goal? =
 Event Category = "external", Event Action = "click", Event Label = the outbound URL (so leave this blank. see the screenshot for setup example)

+= I use Yoast Google Analytics, and this plugin does not work.
+Why? = Yoast changes the Analytics JavaScript variable name for some reason or another.
+How to get this plugin to play frieldy with Yoast: Open up Yoast Google Analytics > Settings > Advanced tab and go down to the "Custom code:" field.
+Enter the following:
+__gaTracker(function(){window.ga=__gaTracker;});

 == Screenshots ==

 1. This is how you can view your outbound links in Google Analytics